supercam19/SMAPI-Profile-Manager/README.md

 # SMAPI-Profile-Manager

+## IMPORTANT
+ The app window will only display properly if your display scaling is set to 150% in windows Settings>System>Display>Scale and layout<br>
+ A fix for this is issue is currently in the works

+##

 Allows you to quickly switch between different Stardew Valley mod profiles

 ![Preview](assets/preview.png)